USNS Pollux

 USNS Pollux (T-AK-290), later T-AKR-290, the fourth United States Navy ship of the name, is an Algol-class vehicle cargo ship that is currently maintained by the United States Maritime Administration as part of the Ready Reserve Force (RRF) as SS Pollux (T-AKR-290).

 In keeping with the pattern of the naming the Algol-class ships after bright stars, the Pollux was named after Pollux, a star in the northern constellation of Gemini.

 Construction and early career

 The ship was built as the high speed container ship SS Sea-Land Market, USCG ON 550721, IMO 7319632, by A.G.
 Weser in Bremen, West Germany, hull no. 1384, for Sea-Land Service, Inc. Launched on 1 May 1973, she was delivered to Sea-Land on 1 September 1973.
 Due to her high operating cost, she proved uneconomical for commercial use.
 Sea-Land sold her to the United States Navy on 16 November 1981.

 The U.S. Navy classified the ship as a cargo ship (AK), assigned her to the Military Sealift Command for non-commissioned service, and renamed her USNS Pollux (T-AK-290).
 In September 1992, the Navy reclassified her as roll-on/roll-off vehicle cargo ship and redesignated her as T-AKR-290.
+On 1 October 2007, the United States Maritime Administration began operating all eight FSS.
+All eight were transferred to the Ready Reserve on 1 October 2008.
+At this time their USNS designations were replaced with SS designations as they were no longer US Navy ships.